-Limited dispersant stockpiles are available to the Maritime Administration of Lithuania (1,800 I of SIMPLE GREEN), but no specific requirements are in place for checking the existing stockpiles, which are being checked together with the other oil pollution response equipment.
+Limited dispersant stockpiles are available to the Maritime Administration of Lithuania (1,800 l of SIM-PLE GREEN), but no specific requirements are in place for checking the existing stockpiles, which are being checked together with the other oil pollution response equipment.
 Vessel dispersant application platforms are used in Lithuania and two sets of dispersant spraying system "Simple Green" are available.
 No aerial dispersant application capability is available in Lithuania.